 Sustainability is an approach that accounts for environmental, economic and social impacts in activities both within city government and in the larger South Bend community.
 Sustainability focuses on maximizing the “Three Es” -- Economy, Environment, and Equity -- also known as the “triple bottom line.”

 The Green Ribbon Commission was launched by former Mayor Steve Luecke in April of 2009.
-Citizens from the public and private sectors actively engaged in environmental issues, working to reduce carbon footprints, and be more energy efficient, were appointed to investigate opportunities and make recommendations.
+Citizens from the public and private sectors that are actively engaged in environmental issues and are working to reduce carbon footprints and be more energy efficient were appointed to investigate opportunities and make recommendations.
 One year later, the Commission recommended developing a Municipal Energy Office using a federal energy efficiency grant from the American Recovery and Reinvestment Act.

 Since the creation of the Municipal Energy Office in 2010, energy efficiency and renewable energy have been important programs.
 These will be continued by the Office of Sustainability while expanding to cover many other topics.
 The work of the Energy Office will be continued by supporting projects which make a positive impact on energy consumption and usage throughout South Bend and focus on several key components including:

 - Building Efficiency